What is aloo gobi?

 6. Cook the potatoes in the pan with a tight lid

-Their moisture cooks the potatoes and cauliflower if you cover low heat with a tight lid.
+If you cover low heat with a tight lid, their moisture cooks the potatoes and cauliflower.
 The steam trapped by the lid helps to cook them instead of depending only on the stove’s heat.

 7. The aloo gobi masala

-I want to keep the flavor less complicated by using turmeric powder, chili powder, garam masala, coriander powder, and salt only.
+I want to make the flavor less complicated by using only turmeric powder, chili powder, garam masala, coriander powder, and salt.
 These are the basic seasonings for many Indian dishes.
-Other spices you can include in the aloo gobi recipe are bay leaf, cinnamon, and cloves.
-You can also add some hing and kasuri methi to make it tastes more intricate.
+The aloo gobi recipe can include bay leaf, cinnamon, and cloves.
+You can also add some hing and kasuri methi (dried fenugreek leaves) to make it tastes more intricate.

 Other aloo gobi variations

 Aloo gobi can be made with or without tomatoes and onions.
 Some aloo gobi recipes even omit garlic and green chili.
-While there are specific reasons, I would prefer to have at least either tomato or onion in the recipe.
-Otherwise, the aloo gobi will turn out dry.
+While there are specific reasons, I prefer adding fresh tomatoes or onions to this vegan recipe.
+Otherwise, you can make the dry version without the tomatoes and onions.

 Related recipes to aloo gobi

-Here are some related recipes to aloo gobi that you may be interested in.
-Although they are all curry recipes, they all taste differently as the ingredients and the herbs and spices are different.
+Here are some related recipes to this classic Indian dish that you may be interested in.
+Although all curry recipes taste differently the ingredients, herbs, and spices differ.

 Dal Tadka is the most delicious dal, in my opinion.
-It involves some specific ingredients which may only be available in the Indian grocery or online store.
+It involves specific ingredients available only in Indian grocery or online stores.
 It may not be the easiest recipe, but the taste and aroma are worth the time and effort spent.

 Lamb curry.
 This lip-smacking curry is just delicious layered upon delicious.
 It is a hybridized curry that leans heavily on Indian origin and is perfumed with a unique blend of Malaysian curry powder.